Xavier Paul: Los Angeles Dodgers

-Shortly afterwards he was sidelined by a staph infection and placed on the disabled list.
+Shortly afterwards Paul was sidelined by a staph infection and placed on the disabled list.
 While rehabbing at the Dodgers complex in Arizona, he then suffered an ankle injury and spent the rest of the year on the 60-day disabled list.

 Paul appeared in 44 games with the Dodgers in 2010, thanks to a succession of injuries to Ramirez.
 He hit .231 over that period before he was returned to the minors.
 He appeared in 57 games with the Isotopes during the season, hitting .325 in 57 games but a late season injury made him unavailable for a September callup.

-He began the season with the Dodgers in 2011 but after he appeared in seven games and had three hits in 11 at-bats, Paul was designated for assignment on April 18, 2011.
+Paul began the season with the Dodgers in 2011 but after he appeared in seven games and had three hits in 11 at-bats, Paul was designated for assignment on April 18, 2011.

 Pittsburgh Pirates

-On April 26, 2011, he was claimed off waivers by the Pittsburgh Pirates.
+On April 26, 2011, Paul was claimed off waivers by the Pittsburgh Pirates.
 With the Pirates, he appeared in 121 games, hitting .254 with 16 stolen bases.
-Paul was designated for assignment on November 18, 2011.
-The Pirates released Paul on November 28, 2011.
+Paul was designated for assignment on November 18, and released by the organization on November 28.

 Washington Nationals

-On December 20, 2011, he signed a minor league contract that included an invitation to spring training with the Washington Nationals.
-He was granted his release in July 2012.
+On December 20, 2011, Paul signed a minor league contract with the Washington Nationals that included an invitation to spring training.
+In 60 appearances for the Triple-A Syracuse Chiefs, he batted .315/.376/.512 with eight home runs, 44 RBI, and six stolen bases.
+Paul was released by the Nationals organization on July 3, 2012.

 Cincinnati Reds

-Paul signed a minor league contract with the Cincinnati Reds on July 7, 2012.
-He was assigned to the Triple-A Louisville Bats.
-The Reds selected his contract on July 18, 2012.
-He became a free agent on December 2, 2013 after being non-tendered by the Reds.
+On July 7, 2012, Paul signed a minor league contract with the Cincinnati Reds and was assigned to the Triple-A Louisville Bats.
+On July 18, the Reds selected Paul's contract, adding him to their active roster.
+In 55 games for Cincinnati, he slashed .314/.379/.465 with two home runs, seven RBI, and four stolen bases.

+Paul made 97 appearances for Cincinnati during the 2013 campaign, hitting .244/.339/.402 with seven home runs and 32 RBI.
+On December 2, 2013, the Reds non-tendered Paul, making him a free agent.

 Baltimore Orioles

-Paul signed a minor league contract with the Baltimore Orioles on in December 2013.
+On December 19, 2013, Paul signed a minor league contract with the Baltimore Orioles.
+He made 81 appearances for the Triple-A Norfolk Tides, hitting .254/.316/.431 with 12 home runs and 56 RBI.
+Paul was released by the Orioles organization on August 3, 2014.

 Arizona Diamondbacks

-Paul signed a minor league contract with the Arizona Diamondbacks on August 7, 2014.
-On August 8, his contract was selected from the Triple-A Reno Aces.
-He was released on August 29.
+On August 7, 2014, Paul signed a minor league contract with the Arizona Diamondbacks.
+He played that day for the Triple-A Reno Aces, and was selected to Arizona's active roster the following day.
+In 14 games for the Diamondbacks, Paul went 2-for-20 (.100).
+Following Arizona's acquisition of Nolan Reimold on August 29, Paul was released.

 Philadelphia Phillies

-On November 13, 2014, Paul signed a minor league contract with the Philadelphia Phillies.

-He was released on March 16.
+On November 13, 2014, Paul signed a minor league contract with the Philadelphia Phillies organization.
+He was released prior to the start of the season on March 16, 2015.